ucsb-cs148/f21/_lab/lab08.md

 <div class="grade" markdown="1">

-**Graded**: ({{page.num}}-T) (30 pts) Team has provided access to its own repo and `-DEPLOY-FEEDBACK` repo to members of the other team in timely fashion.
+**Graded**: ({{page.num}}-T) (30 pts) Team has provided access to its own repo and Feedback Google Doc to members of the other team in timely fashion.

-**Graded**: ({{page.num}}-T) (70 pts) Team members worked together to complete the review of the other team's products, according to instructions, by the deadline for this assignment.
+**Graded**: ({{page.num}}-T) (70 pts) Team members worked together to complete the review of the other team's products, according to instructions, by noon on Monday, 11/22.

-Note: "In a timely fashion" in the items above means "during the lecture or section in which this assignment is made, or within a few hours afterwards"; this is based on the fact that time will be given during class to complete these tasks.
+Note: "In a timely fashion" in the items above means "during the Section in which this assignment is made, allowing the revieewing team to put Section time fully towards the evaluation"; this is based on the fact that time will be given during Section to complete these tasks.

 </div>